socketio/socket.io-protocol/Readme.md

 - a `CONNECT` packet if the connection is successful, with the session ID in the payload
 - or a `CONNECT_ERROR` packet if the connection is not allowed

-If the server does not receive a `CONNECT` packet first, then it MUST close the connection immediately.

 ```
 CLIENT                                                      SERVER